 Other than an issue of “Scientific American” from October 14, 1916, a twenty page chapter in Homer Croy’s 1918 book “How Motion Pictures Are Made” (Harper & Brothers Publishers) titled “The Making Of The Animated Cartoon”, J.R.
 McCrory’s “How To Draw For The Movies” also from 1918, and a small “Lesson One” edition written by Winsor McCay and printed as part of Applied Cartooning, Division 11, (a correspondence course from the Federal School of Applied Cartooning in Minneapolis 1919), there seems to have been little available to the public that presented how animation was done or could be produced.
 E.G. Lutz’s book appears to be the first book dedicated exclusively to the subject of cartoon animation.

 (Please note, I revised this paragraph 3/20/13 to include the following: Alex Jay has done some valuable research regarding Lutz’s background and discusses it here in his blog: “The Tenth Letter Of The Alphabet”.
 (Thanks Alex !)
-A basic background/bio on the cartoonist/author Edwin George Lutz is strangely elusive considering how many books he wrote on the subject of graphic art and motion pictures.
-I’ve been able to find a birthdate of 1868 but no date of death.
-He was the author of no less than seventeen books between 1913 and 1941 and supplied the illustrations for most if not all of them.
-If anyone has additional information regarding his life and career please comment and add to the mix.
-It would be wonderful to know more about him.
+When I originally wrote this article in 2011, a basic background/bio on the cartoonist/author Edwin George Lutz was strangely elusive considering that he was the author of no less than seventeen books between 1913 and 1941, and supplied the illustrations for most if not all of them, but that all changed in a wonderful way when I received a surprise email from Frank Lutz in Arizona.
+Frank is the great, great nephew of E.G., and has launched a marvelous website dedicated to E.G.’s life and work !
+Thanks to Frank’s efforts, we now have a complete picture of the man – go here: www.eglutz.com.

 It’s no secret that “Animated Cartoons” played an important part in Disney’s growth as an animator.
 He spoke freely about its influence and animation pioneer and Disney staff animator Hugh Harmon also mentioned Lutz’s book as having been a crucial source of reference in the early years in Disney’s Kansas City studio.
 What’s interesting is the mention of the Lutz book in the 1956-57 Disney biography “The Story Of Walt Disney” by Walt’s daughter Diane Disney Miller.
 In it, she credits the book as being by “Carl Lutz”.
 As a result, future Disney biographies that used his daughter’s book as reference make the same unfortunate mistake.
 Lutz’s name is also miscredited as “F.C.
 Lutz” within the 1920 edition of “Animated Cartoons” printed in Britain by Chapman & Hall.